mjordan/islandora_bagger/README.md

 This API is in its earliest stages of development and will change substantially before it is ready for production use.

-## Customizing the Bags

-Customizing the generated Bags is done via values in the configuration file and via plugins.

-### Configuration file

-Items in the "General Configuration" section provide some simple options for customizing Bags, e.g.:

-* whether the Bag is named using the node's ID or its UUID
-* whether the Bag is serialized (i.e., zipped)
-* what tags are included in the `bag-info.txt` file.
-Tags specified in general settings' `bag-info` option are static in that they are simple strings.
-In order to include tags that are dynamically generated, you must use a plugin.

 ## The queue

 Islandora Bagger can use a simple queue of jobs, which is used mainly as the source for REST requests to generate Bags.